 Why refer for molecular genetic analysis?

-- To determine carrier status and / or the risk of developing symptoms in a relative of an
+- To determine carrier status and/or the risk of developing symptoms in a relative of an affected individual.

 How long does it take?

 We aim to issue results for the ICC NGS assay within 16 weeks of receipt of the specimen, as per guidelines.
 Results of familial screening by Sanger DNA sequencing will be issued within four weeks of receipt of the specimen.